Cookie Preferences

 • Vast Question Banks: It is impossible to overstate the importance of practice.
 You should aim to complete several thousand MCQs.
 This builds pattern recognition and hones your application skills.

 • Harnessing AI for a Smarter Prep: This is where you can gain a significant competitive advantage.
-LexIQ's SQE Prep tool offers a curated, adaptive learning path through the entire syllabus.
+LexIQ Law Tutor's SQE Prep tool offers a curated, adaptive learning path through the entire syllabus.
 You can use Chat with Lexi as a 24/7 AI law tutor to get instant clarification on complex points.
 Instead of getting stuck, you can ask, "Can you explain the rule against perpetuities in the context of a discretionary trust using a simple example?" and get an immediate, clear response.

 ⚠️ Common Mistake